nielsvv08/brawlbox/README.md

 - `colour`: the main colour theme used throughout the bot as an integer, e.g. 26367.
 - `top_gg_token`: the authentication key used to interact with the top.gg API.

+## Command Registry

+In order for commands to show up in the selection menu, they should be registred first.
+This is accomplished by sending a `PUT` request to `https://discord.com/api/v8/applications/{application_id}/commands` containing the command objects as JSON data.
+The specific configuration for Brawl Box can be found in the [`commands.json`][commands-file] file.

 ## Startup

 Finally, start the bot by running this command.